mjf1406/worksheet-generators/README.md

     - negative points
     - awarded points
     - total points
+    - streaks

 ## Change Log

 2024/11/22

+- UX: title can be input for behaviors, but DO NOT currently function, i.e. they are not granted yet
 - UX: basis teacher-facing student dashboard implemented
 - DB: added points and absent_dates tables
 - UI: turned the point and redemption history into tables